5

 •Personal offense.

-Insulting, slander and defamation of a single person are forbidden by §185 - §187 of the criminal code.
+Insulting, slander and defamation of a specific person are forbidden by §185 - §187 of the criminal code.

 •Offense of the king, president or any public figure.